nnienaber2/conduct/terminology.md

 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers any information about an [Organization](terminology.md#organization) such as an an [Oraginzation Member's](terminology.md#organization-member) real namee, mail and password, or employee record.
 Organization Information does not include aggregated, non-personally identifying information.
 [We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.

 ### Oraginzation Member
+A [Era of Health](terminology.md#era-of-health) [User](terminology.md#user) who has accepted a request to be a member of an [Era of Health](terminology.md#era-of-health) [Organization](terminology.md#organization).

 ### Outcome Based Care
-working off outcome data to provide better care.
+Working off outcome data to provide better care.
 Healthcare reform efforts that hope to foster value-based care should be based on patient outcomes instead of provider processes.

 ### Outpatient Care
 See [Ambulatory care](terminology.md#amulatory-care)